 The Marshall University Forensic Science Center's history is one rooted in innovation and education.
 In 1989 Huntington, the first criminal DNA analysis case was tried in West Virginia; this ground breaking case created the need for a new testing paradigm for the State's biological evidence.
 By 1992, classes in forensic DNA analysis and toxicology were developed by the university and taught to the scientists at the West Virginia State Police Forensic Laboratory.
 The training program, and ultimately testing operations, were placed under the direction of Dr. Terry Fenger.
 Dr. Fenger started his career with the university 1979.
 During his tenure he was the Director of the Forensic Science Program and the Chair of the Department of Microbiology, Immunology and Molecular Genetics at the Joan C. Edwards School of Medicine.

-To meet the growing need for forensic scientists, the West Virginia Board of Trustees approved the foundation of the Marshall University Forensic Science Graduate Program in 1994, one of only seven such Master of Science degree programs in the country.
-The same year, Senate Bill 252 established the West Virginia Combined DNA Index System (CODIS) under the authority of the West Virginia State Police.
-The two have been linked in service to the state ever since
+To meet the growing need for forensic DNA scientists, the West Virginia Board of Trustees approved the foundation of the Marshall University Forensic Science Graduate Program in 1994; one of only seven such Master of Science degree programs in the country, at the time.
+The following year the WV DNA Database and Databank Act of 1995, Senate Bill 252, established the West Virginia Combined DNA Index System (CODIS) under the adminsitrative authority of the West Virginia State Police; the MUSOM's DNA testing laboratory was designated as the